OmniSyzygy/raindrop/README.md

 The three main goals of RAINDROP are:

-1. Innovate using smartly written and flexible code
-2. Revolutionize customization on all fronts
+1. Rapidly develop and iterate new features based on clean, readable, well documented code.
+2. Bring change that is seen as welcomed and accepted with open arms by all players.
-3. Push the absolute limits of the source engine while attempting to maintain framerate, etc.
+3. Push every limit possible with the source engine.

-The current objective is mysql and character intergration.